February 14, 2019

 1. Conduct a SWOT Analysis

-Before you start defining where you want to go, you need to find out where you are.
+Before you start defining where you want to go, you need to find out where you are with a SWOT analysis.
 What does your team do well?
 What external factors may impact your success?

 “SWOT” stands for strengths, weaknesses, opportunities, and threats.
 Make a note of the strengths and weaknesses in your staff, products or services, financial resources, etc. Look for existing opportunities such as launching new programs, hiring, or global expansion.
 Lastly, threats could be anything that may negatively impact your efforts, such as what your competitors are doing, or your own cash-flow issues.

 In an article titled, “Strategic Planning: A 10-Stop Guide,” writers for the Social Enterprise Alliance (SEA) say this process helps “provide an understanding of how the organization relates to its external environment.”
 Understanding these factors will give you a better idea of what you are capable of, and where you need to improve.
 From there, you can easily begin setting clear, realistic business goals.

 2. Define Your Mission & Vision